 Make the Switch

-Today, 21 October 2021, is the first ever Global Encryption Day.
+21 October 2021 was the first ever Global Encryption Day.
 We're asking people to Make the Switch to strong encrypted services and defend their right to privacy and security.

 Pledge to Make the Switch to Encrypted Services

 Your pledge: I’ve put my online security and privacy back in my hands and made the switch to an end-to-end encrypted product or service.

 End-to-end encryption is the gold standard in protecting your private communications online.
 Making the switch to end-to-end encrypted products means that no one but you and those you are communicating with can read your communications.